-Cyborg Cockroaches With Solar-Powered Backpacks Could Deploy In Disaster Zones
+Cyborg Cockroaches With Solar-Powered Backpacks Could Deploy in Disaster Zones

 Rise of the robo-roach

-Cockroach-cyborgs are not a new idea.
-In fact, back in 2012, researchers at North Carolina State University were experimenting with Madagascar hissing cockroaches and wireless backpacks, showing the critters could be remotely controlled to walk along a track.
+Cockroach cyborgs are not a new idea.
+Back in 2012, researchers at North Carolina State University were experimenting with Madagascar hissing cockroaches and wireless backpacks, showing the critters could be remotely controlled to walk along a track.

 But to send and receive signals, you need to power the backpack.
 You might be able to use a battery but, eventually, a battery will run out of power and the cyborg cockroach will be free to disappear into the leaf litter.

-The team at RIKEN crafted their system to be solar-powered and rechargeable.
+The team at Riken crafted the system to be solar-powered and rechargeable.
 They attached a battery and stimulation module to the cockroach's thorax (the upper segment of its body).
 That was the first step.
 The second step was to make sure the solar cell module would adhere to the cockroach's abdomen, the segmented lower section of its body.

 While humans have worked out optimal ways to wear a backpack, it's not quite the same for insects.
 The segmented nature of a cockroach's abdomen, for instance, provides it with the ability to contort itself or flip itself over should it get into a hairy situation.
 If you slap a sticky backpack or charging cell on it, you limit its movement and take away its ability to maneuver.